-The intensity in the valleys should be moderate, corresponding to I2 (endurance).
-Don’t miss the opportunity to recover actively before the next climb: alternate pedalling at high and low cadence to keep the different muscle fibres working and prepare them for the effort to come.
+The intensity in the valleys should be moderate, corresponding to Zone 2 (endurance).
+Recover actively before the next climb: alternate pedalling at high and low cadence to keep the different muscle fibres working and prepare them for the effort to come.

-In the valley is also the best time to eat as well as drinking more: it is hard to eat a cereal bar on a 12% slope!
+The valley is also the best place to eat and drink: it is hard to eat a cereal bar on a steep climb!